dalevilla/4-dof-robot-arm-control-using-keyword-spotting-and-9-dof-imu/index.md

 ![image](https://user-images.githubusercontent.com/94373003/179172847-37362b06-c61e-4b38-af5f-744a9e4e9993.png)

+Photo from [1]

 For the naming convention of the robot arm joints.
 Typically, the joints are named as the body parts of humans.
 From the photo below, the servo at the base is named "waist", the next two are the "shoulder" and "elbow", while the last one is the "wrist".
 Their names are quite intuitive, as they perform functions similar to their counterparts (but not completely, as shoulders can yaw, pitch, and roll).

 ![image](https://user-images.githubusercontent.com/94373003/178113167-9c787558-f8b9-433b-8120-205c922ef88f.png)

 Next is keyword spotting, which is a Machine Learning algorithm that looks for certain "keywords" in a stream of live audio.
-Upon detection of certain keywords (in this project, are "one" and "two"), an action will be performed, depending on the algorithm it is integrated into.
+Upon detection of certain keywords—in this project, are "one" and "two"—an action will be performed, depending on the algorithm it is integrated into.
 In this project, uterring "one" shifts the control to the shoulder servo, while uttering "two" shifts to the elbow servo.

 Now that the terms are discussed, next is how the project works (simplified).
-The 9-DOF Inertial Measurement Unit computes the orientation of the board by fusing the outputs of three sensors, which are accelerometer, gyroscope, and magnetometer.
-All sensors in the IMU are 3-axes, measuring linear acceleration, angular velocity, and magnetic field.
+The 9-DOF Inertial Measurement Unit computes the orientation of the board by fusing the outputs of three sensors—accelerometer, gyroscope, and magnetometer.
+All sensors in the IMU are 3-axes, measuring linear acceleration, angular velocity, and magnetic field respectively.
 The algorithm used in integrating their outputs is discussed in the Methods section.
 For now, we treat the IMU as black box.
-After the IMU fuses all the outputs of the three sensors, the yaw, pitch, and roll angle is obtained.
+After the IMU fuses all the outputs of the three sensors—the yaw, pitch, and roll angle is obtained.
 These are then passed onto the servos, which means that the angle of the IMU will then be the angle of the servos.
 As stated before, the project is restricted into using one IMU, thus controlling two servos with only one pitch angle is impossible.
 Thus, a keyword spotting algorithm (basically speech recognition) is implemented to control the shoulder and the elbow servos.

 Since the focus of this project is on the controls, the mechanical construction of the robot arm is only for demonstration purposes and no scientific methods were performed in constructing it.